Learn Email Automation Deliverability Monitoring

 Recommended InboxEagle Alert Configuration

-- Spam complaint rate exceeding 0.08% on any sending domain or subdomain — this is Gmail's threshold for concern and should trigger immediate investigation
+• Spam complaint rate rising toward provider warning levels on any sending domain or subdomain — trigger immediate investigation when trend and volume move together

-- DMARC authentication failures exceeding 5% — indicates a configuration change, unauthorized sender, or SPF record issue that needs immediate diagnosis
+• DMARC authentication failures above baseline — indicates a configuration change, unauthorized sender, or SPF record issue that needs immediate diagnosis

-- Inbox placement drop below 80% on any tested automation step — a significant shift in placement warrants content review and re-testing
+• Sudden inbox placement drops on any tested automation step — a significant shift warrants content review and re-testing

 Configure alert delivery via email and, if available, Slack or SMS for time-sensitive reputation alerts.
 A domain reputation drop that you catch within 2 hours of occurring can be diagnosed and remediated before compounding.
 A drop you don't notice for 72 hours may have accumulated enough damage to require weeks of reputation recovery.